ember-learn/guides-source/guides/release/components/glimmer-components-dom.md

 </article>
 ```

-You can think of this as working through substitution: references to `@title` in the component's template are replaced by the value passed in from the outside.
+In a way, this is like substitution: references to `@title` in the component's template are replaced by the value passed in from the outside.

 If the model changes to: